 For over a decade, the sponsors of this study have been collaborating on improving health status and quality of life in the Quad Cities region through the Quad City Health Initiative (QCHI).
 This work together has been rooted in periodic community health assessments conducted by the health systems and health departments.
 New reporting requirements and best practice trends encouraged our local health partners to redesign our approach to community health assessment and create a comprehensive assessment process that meets the information and reporting needs of all partners.

 Our coordinated assessment approach included primary data collection, secondary data analysis, and qualitative input from community leaders.
-Each of our health departments convened a community health task force to review and prioritize secondary data and collect qualitative input from community leaders in Scott and Rock Island counties.
+Each of our health departments convened a community health task force to review and prioritize secondary data and collect qualitative input from community leaders in Scott, Muscatine, and Rock Island counties.
 In addition, through QCHI, the health systems funded a survey and data collection for the bi-state area.

 Community Health Improvement Plan